toralf/torutils/README.md

 ```

 ### Rule set
-It consists of 5 rules for an inbound ip address connecting to the local ORPort:
+Beside common network filter rules here are the 5 Tor specific rules for an inbound ip address connecting to the local ORPort:

 1. trust Tor authorities and snowflake
 2. block the ip for 30 min if > 5 inbound connection attempts per minute are made